http-rs/tide/rfcs/002-extensible-routing.md

 1. Predefined configuration for routing

     This is sticking with the existing implementation.
-While this seems like the simplest option it is not without working that needs to be done.
+While this seems like the simplest option it is not without work that needs to be done.
 There needs to be further discussion about what constitutes the best implementation for routing (e.g. a new RFC process).
 The existing routing has identifiable issues with the predefined precedence of rules.
 [Route (metadata) ordering is incorrect.](https://github.com/conduit-rust/route-recognizer.rs/issues/20)